aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 Echo Circuit, an emerging e-commerce company launched in North West England, specialising in selling electronic components for home appliances made a decision to promote the company in other regions in 2019.
 There strategy was: In April and May they had a "Spring Clean" sale, which was promoted nationwide.
 Whilst in August, a similar budget for a "Summer Sale" promotion was spent but targeted at the Greater London and West Midlands regions.

-I'm partnering with the Head of Operations to extract insights and deliver recommendations on campaign timing and targeting to improve performance across sales, product, and marketing teams.
+I'm partnering with the Head of Operations to extract insights and deliver recommendations on promotion timing and targeting to improve performance across sales, product, and marketing teams.

 **Note:** The business migrated historical data over to a new CRM system at the end of February.
 Several users have expressed concern over data integrity.
 I will also find errors and suggest fixes.